Green Gas Support Scheme and Green Gas Levy

 Stage 2: After Stage 1 has been approved, applicants will be required to provide evidence of financial close within three weeks.
 This should demonstrate that funds are available to cover the complete construction and commissioning of the proposed project, and that these funds are formally committed to the project.
 See our GGSS Guidance (Stage 1: Initial Application) for more information and a full list of information required.
 If the Stage 2 application is successful, we will issue a tariff guarantee.

 Stage 3: If issued with a tariff guarantee, the applicant can apply for GGSS registration once the plant has been commissioned.
-The plant must be commissioned by the commissioning date stated when the tariff guarantee was applied for plus a 182 day grace period, or by 30 November 2025, whichever is earlier.
-Otherwise, the applicant will be unsuccessful in applying for registration.
+The plant must be commissioned by the commissioning date stated when the tariff guarantee was applied for plus a 182-day grace period, or by 30 November 2025 for applicants with tariff guarantees issued before 4 June 2024.
+For tariff guarantees issued on or after 4 June 2024, the plant must be commissioned on or within 182 days of the commissioning date on the tariff guarantee or by 31 March 2028, whichever is earlier.

 Having a tariff guarantee does not guarantee that full registration will be granted, and there are circumstances in which we may revoke a tariff guarantee These are given in our GGSS Guidance.